awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 ### Ref<a name="aws-resource-rds-dbcluster-return-values-ref"></a>

- When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the name of the DB cluster as an uppercase string\.
+ When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the name of the DB cluster\.

 For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.